Outgoing Domestic Exchange

 - Students need to work with the host institution to figure out whether their health insurance complies with the host institution's health insurance requirements (regardless of the health insurance plan the student has while at Swarthmore).
 In some cases, students may need to waive the host institution's health insurance.
 It is the student's responsibility to submit the proper documentation by the host institution's deadlines.

-- All students must apply through the Off-Campus Study Office.
+- All students must apply through the Global Engagement Office.
 See here to get started on the process.

-- Fall semester and / or full academic year: February 20.
-Please note that Tufts has a February 1 deadline.
+- Fall semester and / or full academic year: January 15

 Not a Swarthmore student?
-Middlebury, Pomona and Tufts students interested in spending a semester at Swarthmore should work with their home school's domestic exchange program contact person to apply.
+Middlebury and Pomona students interested in spending a semester at Swarthmore should work with their home school's domestic exchange program contact person to apply.
 For information about studying at Swarthmore, please see the information on the Inbound Exchange Programs page.

 Other Domestic Programs

-The Off-Campus Study Office has approved three different domestic off-campus study programs:
+The Global Engagement Office has approved three different domestic off-campus study programs: